WebDevStudios/php-coding-standards/README.md

 ./vendor/bin/phpcs path/to/file.php
 ```

-`composer` will automatically install WebDevStudios standard for `vendor/bin/phpcs`.
+`composer` will automatically install `WebDevStudios` standard for `vendor/bin/phpcs`.

 ___________________

 # Changelog

+## 1.0.0-beta2

+- Setup to publish package on packagist.org

 ## 1.0.0-beta1

-No changes.

-This feels useable at a project level, having tested it in various projects myself and is ready for testing.
+- No changes, this feels useable at a project level, having tested it in various projects myself and is ready for testing

 ## 1.0.0-alpha1